chrplr/PCBS/docs/software-installation.rst

 - a version control system: *Git*
 - the statistical programming language: *R*
 - its integrated development environment: *RStudio*
-- Python and several useful modules, including *Expyriment*,
+- Anaconda Python
-- the *Psychtoolbox-3* for vision and neural sciences.
+- The experiment generatror  *Expyriment* (python module)

-After the installation, `check`_ that everything works.
+After the installation, you will need to `check`_ that everything works.

 .. warning::
    -  You will need to download several GB of software from the Internet.